volodymyrhudyma/blog/content/blog/reduce-method-in-javascript.md

 tag:
   - JavaScript
 promote: false
-metaDescription: Learn built-in reduce method in JavaScript that reduces an array to a single value by executing a callback function on each of its elements.
+metaDescription: Learn built-in reduce method in JavaScript, which reduces an array to a single value by executing a callback function for each of its elements.
-teaser: Reduce is one of the most difficult to understand yet the most powerful built-it Array methods.
-It helps us to manage to perform different types of actions on an Array without writing a lot of boilerplate code.
-Basically, what it does is...
+teaser: Reduce is one of the most difficult to understand, but the most powerful built-in array methods.
+It helps us perform different kinds of actions on an array without writing a lot of boilerplate code.
+Basically, it...
 date: 2021-03-05T18:40:29.733Z
 ---
-Reduce is one of the most difficult to understand yet the most powerful built-it Array methods.
+Reduce is one of the most difficult to understand, but the most powerful built-in array methods.

-It helps us to manage to perform different types of actions on an Array without writing a lot of boilerplate code.
+It helps us perform different kinds of actions on an array without writing a lot of boilerplate code.

-Basically, what it does is reducing an array to a single value.
+Basically, it reduces an array to a single value.

 ## The Reduce Method